 Some of the most beautiful game reserves in South Africa are located in Kwazulu Natal, within a few hours drive of the airport.
-Coupled with the Drakensberg Mountain range and the tropical Indian Ocean coast, you have a pretty awesome list of sights to see and experience.
+Coupled with the Drakensberg Mountain range and the tropical Indian Ocean coast, you have a pretty impressive list of sights to see and experience.
 When it comes to Durban however, people have mostly avoided the city as of no particular interest for the family.
 Think again.

-Everyone has a favourite area and having been there many times with my children, we have two “must go” sites.
-The first is the snorkel lagoon where you can actually swim with your mask and snorkel in an artificial lagoon.
+Everyone has a favourite area and having been there many times with my children, we have two "must go" sites.
+The first is the snorkel lagoon where you can swim with your mask and snorkel in an artificial lagoon.
 In the far recesses of this lagoon, there are sharks.
-We have been assured however, that they are of a “harmless” variety and we live to tell our tale!
-It is actually a pretty fantastic feeling swimming with so many tropical fish species and is the perfect antidote for those parents whose children think an aquarium is boring.
+We have been assured, however, that they are of a "harmless" variety and we live to tell our tale!
+It is a pretty fantastic feeling swimming with so many tropical fish species and is the perfect antidote for those parents whose children think an aquarium is boring.

 Our second favourite area is a restaurant.
 Deep in the bowels of the ship is the Cargo Hold restaurant.
 The backdrop to the restaurant is a glass wall holding the shark tank.
 It is quite spectacular and worth coming just for this.
-With such a decor you would expect to have a more upmarket restaurant and you would be right with some of the best sea food in Durban.
+With such a decor you would expect to have a more upmarket restaurant, and you would be right with some of the best seafood in Durban.

-uShaka Marine World Durban by Nicolas Edwards
+uShaka Marine World Durban